Vilma Socorro Martínez: Legal career

 Martínez was the lead attorney for the plaintiffs in a 1974 ruling from the Tenth Circuit Court that guaranteed the right to a bilingual education for non English-speaking children in the Portales, New Mexico Municipal School District.
 The case, known as Serna v.
 Portales, was brought by Romana Serna on behalf of her daughter, Judy Serna, who attended the Portales Municipal School District.
-The ruling was enforceable in all states within the U.S. Tenth Circuit: NM, CO, UT, WY, KS, OK.
+The ruling was enforceable in all states within the U.S. Tenth Circuit: New Mexico, Colorado, Utah, Wyoming, Kansas, Oklahoma.
 The decision expanded the language rights of public school children outlined in the Lau v.
 Nichols U.S. Supreme Court case, which was decided earlier the same year.
 The Lau case mandated schools, not students, bear the responsibility of addressing the language needs of the students; however, it gave little guidance as to how.
 Bilingual education was a mere suggestion.
 The Serna case made explicit the right of minority language students to be taught at school not only in English, but in their home languages.
 In addition to a right to a bilingual education, the case asserted the students' right to a culturally relevant curriculum and to have as their teachers, administrators, and other school staff competent adults whose cultural and linguistic identities reflected those of the minority students.
 At the time of the suit, there were no teachers or other staff at any of the district's schools who were Spanish surnamed, or who spoke Spanish, or who could teach in Spanish, even though 34% of the students in the district's four elementary schools and 29% and 17% at the junior and senior high schools, respectively, were so identified.